Søren Robert Lund

 Søren Robert Lund (born 19 June 1962) is a Danish architect with his studio located in Copenhagen, Denmark.
-Lund studied architecture at the Royal Academy of Fine Arts in Copenhagen from 1982–1989.
-In 1988, still a student, he won the national competition for the Arken Museum of Modern Art in Ishøj, Denmark.
+Lund studied architecture at the Royal Danish Academy of Fine Arts in Copenhagen from 1982–1989.
+In 1988, while a student, he won the national competition for the Arken Museum of Modern Art in Ishøj, Denmark.
 He was awarded the first prize and the commission.
-On 5 February 1991 he established his own studio, Søren Robert Lund, Architects.
+In February 1991 he established his own studio, Søren Robert Lund, Architects.